 4. “Extra credit” post a photo of yourself in the mud.

 Upon arrival, you change into your swim suit or trunks, ascend the steps to the top of the volcano, climb down a little wooden ladder and then immerse yourself in a pool of mud the consistency of chocolate cream.
 Before getting muddy, you can give your camera to one of the locals who manage having 15 or more cameras strapped on their arms and then remember which camera belongs to whom when snapping pictures.

 The depth of the “hole” is about 60’, yet you are so buoyant that you float on top with ease.
 When you’ve had your fill of mud immersion, walk to the lagoon a few yards away where local women will lead you out into the shallows, sit you down, and bathe the mud off of you.

-It’s a once-in-a-lifetime experience!
-(There is no cost unless you decide to take a mud bath; if you do, the costs are minimal for tips to the locals.)
+It’s a once-in-a-lifetime experience that I completely enjoyed!
+(There is no cost unless you decide to take a mud bath; if you do, the costs are minimal for tips to the locals.